 She’s Lebanese and Irish but she taught herself how to make the best pasta e fagioli in the entire family.
 She’s allowed my uncle to take credit for her cooking for 30 years.
 Everyone in the family knows what’s really going on.

 My two grandmothers – Mary and Marilyn

 They taught me not to mess with a recipe everyone loves.
 They also taught me it’s okay to cheat sometimes – cooking for your family is still cooking, even if it comes from a jar every so often.
 I also learned cooking is a great way to apologize (or at least call a truce) without actually having to say the words.
 They are both damn good at this move.
 I’m praying to every version of God that neither of them reads this.
 The point is – cooking and eating with your family is the highest showing of love you can offer.
 You’re literally helping to keep your people alive.
-So sometimes it’s homemade, and sometimes it’s that awesome chicken place down the street.
+Sometimes it’s flour-up-to-your-elbows-homemade, and sometimes it’s that awesome chicken place down the street.
 It’s all love here.